 The most important information available in university documents about the social background of students is the father’s occupation.
 I used one of the categorizations applied by Victor Karády and Péter Tibor Nagy in the abovementioned research where occupations were divided in thirteen categories.
 In this system one takes into consideration both educational level and social class, hence for example secondary school teachers and elementary school teachers are separated.
 This enabled me to look at the émigré students’ social mobility.
 My special interest was to what extent these students with so much intellectual ambition as to emigrate and thus pursue studies despite of the numerus clausus, came from intellectual families.
-It is noteworthy that for being high school graduates (a pre-requirement for university enrollment) they could already regard themselves as intellectuals according to the social norms of the period.
+It is noteworthy that for being high school graduates (a prerequisite for university enrollment) they could already regard themselves as intellectuals according to the social norms of the period.
 However, they intended to work in the prestigious liberal professions.